rsvp/chess/README.md

 * In open games, quickly develop the pieces and bring the king to safety.
 * In order to improve your game, you must study the endgame.
 * In the middlegame, the king is merely an extra, but in the endgame he is a star actor.
+* In the midst of chaos, there is also opportunity.
 * Inferior positions are the easiest to play.
+* Invincibility comes from defense, possibility of victory from attack.
 * It has been said that life is not long enough for chess, but that is life's fault.
 * It is always better to sacrifice your opponent's men.
 * It is better to lose a really good game than to win a bad one.